 Quiche Lorraine is the queen of quiches, in my eyes.
-Other quiches might be delicious (ok, they definitely are) but none of them boast the richness in history or flavor that a Quiche Lorraine does.
+Other quiches might be delicious (they definitely are) but none of them boast the richness in history or flavor that a Quiche Lorraine does.

 You know those bite sized quiche Costco sells in the freezer aisle?
 They come in three flavors, one of them Lorraine.
-My mom would keep them in the freezer--they made a perfect after school snack, or appetizer for guests.
+My mom would keep them in the freezer--they made a perfect after school snack, or appetizer for guests (tea parties? yes).

 But after you make Quiche Lorraine from scratch, you'll learn that even though they are delicious, those mini quiche bites aren't even worth a second thought.
 You'll never go back.
 Homemade, Quiche Lorraine carries the flavor of bacon and the creaminess of gruyere in every bite.
 Basically, it's amazing, and you'll want to make it right away.